MelSumner/ember-a11y-roadmap/rfc-research/modals.md

 - [Dialog(Modal)](https://www.w3.org/TR/wai-aria-practices/#dialog_modal)
 - [Alert and Message Dialogs](https://www.w3.org/TR/wai-aria-practices/#alertdialog)

 A **dialog modal** will have more text and interactive elements than an **alert modal**.
-For example, a dialog modal could as the user to fill out a form.
+For example, a dialog modal could ask the user to fill out a form.
 An alert or message dialog is for situations where you need to bring the user's attention immediately to an urgent message.
 For example, deleting a record could show an alert dialog that says "You're about to delete this record.
 Are you sure?"

 ### Keyboard Navigation
 There are three keyboard navigation pieces to modals.
 When a dialog opens, focus moves to an element inside the dialog.
 After that, three keyboard navigation (combinations?) must work: